-With a wealth of knowledge from certification level all the way to university level, you can bet they’ll have you covered.
+With a wealth of knowledge from the certification level all the way to the university level, you can bet they’ll have you covered.

 Almost all students I’ve directed to Trainer Academy come out on top, with only a handful failing, reportedly because they did not use their package correctly.

 And that’s exactly why I’m doing this review.
 So you can not only take advantage of the MVP study package, but you can also use it correctly for maximum benefit.

 Before we delve into the MVP Package, let’s briefly touch on the other products on offer.
 As you will see when you land on the TA page, there are typically 3 tiers available per certification for you to use.